In English pääkuva

 Welcome to North Karelian museum!

-North Karelian museum Hilma is located in the centre of Joensuu, in an old bank building next to the marketplace.
-The museum's permanent exhibitions include display the prehistory and the history of Karelia and North Karelia.
-The museum also organizes 3–5 temporary exhibitions a year, presenting different kinds of interesting themes from Finland and abroad.
+North Karelian museum Hilma is located in the centre of Joensuu, in an old bank building next to the market square.
+The museum's permanent exhibition displays the prehistory and the history of Karelia and North Karelia.
+There are also several temporary exhibitions each year concentrating on various themes, such as local culture and history.

 Exhibitions in 2020